 Auditing the training course

 Anyone may attend the training class without taking the examination for certification.
 “Training Only” is offered at a reduced cost and attendees receive a certificate of attendance.
 This option is particularly useful for individuals who would like specific knowledge about installation but do not need certification.

-Manufactured/Mobile Home Installer Training/Examination Schedule (All classes will be held at the local L&I office unless otherwise noted).
+Manufactured/Mobile Home Installer Training/Examination Schedule (All classes will be held remotely unless otherwise noted).

 |Class Dates||Location||Class Times||Application Cutoff Date|